 Meramec Caverns is a 5-mile, 400 million year old cave system near the Meramec River, just an hour west of the St. Louis Arch.
 After you tour the 7-story caverns and learn about their beautiful mineral formations, you might want to stay awhile.
 Camping is available, as well as zip lining, canoe floats and riverboat rides.

 St. Louis is home to a great many attractions, including professional baseball, football and hockey teams, as well as the St. Louis Zoo and the St. Louis Science Center.If you're just passing through and only have time to see one thing, you probably want to stop at the Gateway Arch, also known as the St. Louis Arch, and the surrounding Jefferson National Expansion Memorial.
 The Arch is situated near the banks of the Mississippi River and is the tallest man-made national monument in the Unites States.
 Take the enclosed tram to you to the top—630 feet high—and you can see 30 miles in each direction.

 These are just a few examples of great things to see on your road trip through the U.S. Of course, before you go anywhere, make sure you have your car checked out.
 The last thing you need is to be in the middle of nowhere with a flat tire or caught in a rainstorm with bad wiper blades.
 Of course, if anything like that happens and you're a Shelter customer, you can call our roadside assistance service.
 It's included with your auto policy!
 Also check your insurance coverage before you go and take a printed version of your insurance card with you, even though most states will now accept a digital version on your smartphone.
-You can access your ID card once you download the Shelter Insurance® mobile app.
+You can access your ID card once you set up a My Shelter account and download the Shelter Insurance® mobile app.